 - a minimum of two (preferably four) years of the same foreign language

 Beyond the applicant's academic record, the Admission Committee is very interested in a prospective student's facility with the written word.
-Applicants have the choice of submitting a photocopy of a recent graded high school paper or a personal essay.
-These writing samples are reviewed with interest, and the Admission Committee members will evaluate applicants' ability to communicate their thoughts in writing.
+Applicants have the opportunity to submit a personal essay.
+The writing samples are reviewed with interest, and the Admission Committee members will evaluate applicants' ability to communicate their thoughts in writing.
 Both form and content are important.
 Students should focus on a subject of particular interest to them and write to the best of their ability, remembering that everyone's work improves with advance preparation and revision.

 The Admission Committee is also very interested in school and community involvements, as they demonstrate the level of activity a student is likely to pursue at Willamette.
 Examples of the kind of involvement we often see include school clubs and organizations, athletics, political and/or environmental activities, music performance, community service, religious involvement and part-time employment.
 There is no preference for one kind of activity over another.
 Rather, the Admission Committee looks for evidence that applicants are making significant contributions in one or more areas that hold meaning for them.